 Fairy Meadows Road is a spectacular and dangerous high mountain track with a length of 16,2km, located in the Gilgit-Baltistan region of Pakistan.
 The gravel road is completely unmaintained, there are no guardrails to protect you, and it gets so narrow that near the end you’ll have to cover the last section by walking or biking.
 Drivers must remain cautious as the pass has been known to claim the lives of careless drivers.

-This trail, one of the most dangerous in the world, starts on the Karakoram Highway and ends in the village of Tato, near Fairy Meadows, a picturesque destination at an altitude of about 3,300 meters above the sea level.
+This trail, one of the most dangerous in the world, starts from Karakoram Highway and ends in the village of Tato, near Fairy Meadows, a picturesque destination at an altitude of about 3,300 meters above the sea level.
 It’s a treacherous high altitude, unstable and narrow mountain road.
 Getting to Fairy Meadows is a huge risk that prevents many from enjoying the view.
 The most dangerous part of the road involves a narrow 6-mile ascend on an unpaved and uneven road.
 There are no barriers to prevent a vehicle from falling off the cliff to a fiery death.
 The road is no wider than a standard Jeep Wrangler and there’s plenty of through traffic.
 One false move and it’s a very long drop.

 The gravel road has not undergone any repair since it was built by the ethnic villagers of the Nanga Parbat Mountain hundreds of years ago which makes it one of the dangerous roads on this list.
 The road was built by the local people, and is therefore a private toll road.
 It’s steep and just the width of the jeep, with unstable gravel road hacked out of the barren hills.